 - Add new files or delete undesired files from the Music folder.

-- In the BluOS app, navigate to Settings > Music library > Reindex music collection, for the playback list to be updated.
+- In the BluOS Controller app, navigate to Settings > Music library > Reindex music collection, for the playback list to be updated.

 Note: The duration for indexing depends on the size of the music library.
 Once complete, the player’s LED turns solid blue.

-If the library has not updated, you may try to close and re-open the app to refresh, If the problem persists, navigate to Help > Diagnostics > Rebuild Index to rebuild the index.
-This may take longer to complete, as the old index will be deleted and a new one will be built from the start.
+If the library has not updated, you may try to close and re-open the app to refresh.
+If the problem persists, navigate to Help > Diagnostics > Rebuild Index to rebuild the index.
+This may take longer to complete, as the old index will be deleted, and a new one will be built from the start.

 Backup files